dnlbowers/battleships/TESTING.md

 ## **Manual Testing:**
 I performed manual testing throughout this project in the following ways:
 ### ***PEP8 Linter:***
 To begin with, I was using Pylint to lint my code.
 The reason for this was that I was developing on my local machine using Vscode and a virtual environment meaning flake8 was not working for me.
-After some research, I discovered the error with flake8 was in the Code institute settings Json where CI had set the file path for the linter according to the Gitpod virtual environment.
-After deleting the file path and installing flake8 with the pip install command, I continued developing the course-recommended linter.
+After some research, I discovered the error with flake8 was in the Code Institute settings Json where CI had set the file path for the linter according to the Gitpod virtual environment.
+After deleting the file path and installing flake8 with the pip install command, I continued developing with the course-recommended linter.

 During the above investigation, I also noticed the below line in the settings Json of the code institute template.
 I began to wonder what it was: -